 We picked up some of the rich, caramel-y dark for chocolate recipes, and light, floral amber for baking and pouring straight-up over pancakes and ice cream at home.
 And we so appreciated a socially-distant yet warm conversation from porch-to-driveway with the lord and lady of the farm.

 Next stop was ReBop Farm, a lovely farmstead and store that carries their own humane, clean meat and a variety of local products (including our chocolates, we’re proud to say) on a stunning hilltop.

-The sign outside the store allows one party at a time inside, and has customers wash their hands before shopping the wide variety of wares in their immaculate little shop.
+We love shopping the wide variety of locally made wares in their immaculate little shop.
 We were able to stock up on house-made sausage for John, as well as Parish Hill Creamery cheese, beets brought in fresh by Abraham while we were there, onions, a baked-that-morning baguette by Gilles, FinAllie Ferments kimchee, and made a note to grab Duchess Coffee, Vermont Shepherd sheep yogurt and cheese, and flour and cornmeal next time we stopped in.